 - Took a Level in Jerkass: Under Chuck Jones's direction in the early fifties, making him self centered, neurotic and incredibly narcissistic (this is keeping in mind Daffy wasn't exactly an angel to begin with).
 Other directors eventually took his redesign and made him even worse.
 By the De Patie Freleng era, he borders out and out evil.
 Later productions go in and out with this, though for the most part refer to Jones's selfish egotist Daffy.

 - Took a Level in Kindness: In Bah, Humduck!
 A Looney Tunes Christmas in accordance with nearly all variations of the story.
 Also in Bugs Bunny in King Arthur's Court, despite taking the role of a greedy king, Daffy is noticeably tamer and bored with his role, passively helping Bugs and even willingly giving him his crown by the end of the film.

 Daffy: Who ever heard of a duck being king anyway?

-Vitriolic Best Buds: Type 2 with Porky, and Bugs, and Speedy...
+- Vitriolic Best Buds: With Porky, and Bugs, and Speedy...
 Usually the very people Daffy is trying to victimize in some manner are actually the closest he has to actual friends.